 Even in Christian culture, signs are often interpreted by those who receive it.
 Growing up, a local woman believed she had received a sign from God after the death of her husband when a cross appeared when her window cracked.
 She interpreted it as a sign her husband had gone to Heaven, and this was the interpretation that was accepted as truth in the community.

 Heathenry tends to be more conservative than the evangelical community I grew up in when it comes to signs and messages from the other, and for good reason.
 In my experience, signs from the gods can become a contest when you get a group of modern pagans together.
-Spiritual competitiveness is a remnant of evangelical culture, where people want to see who can be the most emotionally mov
+Spiritual competitiveness is a remnant of evangelical culture, where people want to see who can be the most emotionally moved by the spirit.

 Is the possible sign: